Vinyl Decking Warranty Comparison at a Glance:

 Read the full terms and requirements below:

 Weatherdek’s warranty is a strong contender for our favourite, Duradek.
 The 65 mil Weatherdek vinyl lines have a 15-year product warranty, plus a 5-year appearance warranty.
 Labour costs are covered for up to 2 years on appearance claims, but are not covered on other claims.
 Unlike Duradek, all Weatherdek warranties are prorated and non-transferable if a home is sold.
 Despite these differences, Weatherdek is a top-tier brand with a strong vinyl decking warranty.

 Read the full terms of the Weatherdek warranty.

 DekSmart Vinyl Warranty

-DekSmart has one of the strongest warranties for vinyl decking and it’s written in plain English to boot!
+DekSmart has one of the strongest warranties for vinyl decking and it’s written in plain English.